Last updated November 8th, 2023.

 Don’t forget about the MM2H (Malaysia My Second Home) visa either, which ranks among Asia’s best long-term residency programs.
 Buying a condo in Penang already means you’ve done a majority of the work needed to obtain a 10-year visa here.

-Plus, there are a diverse range of neighborhoods to choose from in Penang.
-Whether you want to live like a millionaire, be part of a world-class expat community, or lie on a secluded beach every day, you have options.
+Plus, Penang has a diverse range of neighborhoods to choose from.
+Whether you want to live like a millionaire, lay on the beautiful beach every day, or be part of a world-class expat community, Penang has plenty of options to offer.

 Overall, we recommend Malaysian property if your investment horizon is at least five years.
 Rental yields are unfortunately rather low at between 2% to 3% gross returns.